brotulix/arduino-bottlerocket/README.md

 * ~~Payload padding (plastic foam).~~ Implemented.
 * Compressed air parachute deployment using an inflated water balloon and solenoid valve.
 Cons: Balloon takes up space, solenoid is probably heavy.
 * ~~In case of noisy UART over 433 MHz: Add a few characters that signals start of a command, eg. `<SP><SP><SP>S6<LF>` to enter `STATE_GROUND_RECOVERY`.~~
+* ***Someone on the internet*** used soapy water: Why?
+Test the effect of a few different concentrations (differently coloured; RP-2, RP-3, ...) versus normal water (clear; RP-1).
+* In the same theme, try warm (not too warm, the PET bottle may shrink and/or weaken!) and/or cold water?
+* Install cords to help arm the parachute deployment mechanism (when the rocket is bumped a little, the piston will not fully depress, preventing the mechanism from locking).
+* Estimate outbound velocity based on increase in pressure, and thus acceleration, compare force to force excerted by the pressurized air?
 * *More to come*...

 # Launches